• Home

 Plastic sheeting is often considered as a potential covering for fiberglass insulation, especially when creating a vapor barrier.
 While plastic can be used effectively to cover fiberglass insulation in certain areas, it’s important to understand its proper application to avoid moisture-related problems.

 Plastic sheeting is best used as a vapor barrier in spaces like basements, where moisture control is critical.
 When properly installed, plastic sheeting can prevent warm indoor air from condensing on cold surfaces and causing mold or mildew to form.
 However, if not installed correctly, plastic can trap moisture behind the insulation, leading to long-term damage and reduced insulation performance.
-CBRO Fiberglass insulation can be used in conjunction with vapor barriers like plastic sheeting to ensure optimal performance and moisture management.
+CBRO Fiberglass’s fiberglass insulation with vapor barrier can be used in conjunction with plastic sheeting to ensure optimal performance and moisture management.

 Plastic should generally not be used to cover fiberglass insulation in areas where air circulation is necessary, such as attics.
 In these spaces, the insulation needs to breathe to prevent heat buildup and maintain proper ventilation.
 If plastic is used, it should be installed carefully and in accordance with local building codes to ensure it doesn’t create a moisture trap that could compromise the insulation’s effectiveness.